 The respiratory rate and pattern can give clues to the patient’s metabolic status.
 Hyperventilation (manifested by tachypnea, hyperpnea, or both) may be caused by a primary respiratory stimulus (respiratory alkalosis) or may be a response to the presence of metabolic acidosis.
 Although hypoventilation (bradypnea or hypopnea or both) is present in patients with metabolic alkalosis, it is rarely clinically significant except in the presence of chronic lung disease.
 More commonly, hypoventilation is associated with a primary depression of consciousness and respiration as well as respiratory acidosis.
 Unless the clinical scenario (ie, nature of the overdose or poisoning, presence of renal or pulmonary disease, findings on physical examination or laboratory testing) is diagnostic, arterial or venous blood gas analysis is required to determine the acid–base disorder associated with a change in ventilation.

 The skin should be evaluated for turgor, moisture, and the presence or absence of edema.
 The moisture of the mucous membranes can also provide valuable information.
 These are nonspecific parameters and may not correlate directly with the status of hydration.
 This dissociation is especially true with xenobiotic exposure because many xenobiotics alter skin and mucous membrane moisture without necessarily altering ECFV status.
-For example, antimuscarinics commonly result in dry mucous membranes and skin without producing ECFV depletion.
-Conversely, patients exposed to ...
+For example, antimuscarinics commonly result in dry mucous membranes and skin without producing ECFV depletion. ...